-Candle lanterns make lovely containers for succulents.
-You might plant the succulents in a small pot and tuck it into the lantern, or if the lantern can hold soil, plant directly into it.
+[With Video] Candle lanterns make lovely containers for succulents.
+Plant the succulents in a small pot and tuck it into the lantern, or if the lantern can hold soil, plant directly into it.
 Most aren't watertight---a good thing, because when you water the plants, the lantern will drain (leak).

 Any time you display succulents under glass, you're literally "showcasing" them.
 A terrarium or planted lantern is reminiscent of a French-inspired, Victorian-era cloche---a glass box that holds treasures such as rare plants.